Before beginning your search

 Tips for effective searching

-- “Keyword(s) Search” covers search by titles and descriptions of our holdings; whereas “Title Search” covers search by titles of holdings only.
-“Keyword(s) Search” will return more hits in most cases.
+- In “Advanced Search”, “Keyword(s)” search covers search by titles and description of our holdings; whereas “Title” search covers search by titles of holdings only.
+Searching by keyword(s) will return more hits than searching by titles in most cases.

 - Our holdings are described in their original language.
 You are advised to use English to conduct searching in the online catalogue as most of the titles of archival records are in English.

 - As names of government agencies and places evolve over time, you are advised to try original (old) and modernised (current) terms (single word or phrases) to search the catalogue.

 - When searching for maps and plans, you are advised to use the ‘district’ name (e.g. Wan Chai) instead of street name (e.g. Spring Garden Lane).

 - You have to specify reference numbers at the file level (e.g. HKRS70-1-2) or the item level (e.g. HKRS365-1-478-1) in order to request access to our holdings.
 Our records are arranged in a hierarchical order, arranged into series, deposit, file and item levels.
 A series (e.g. HKRS365) or a deposit (e.g. HKRS365-1) may contain more than one file or item.